csmaller/motive8/content/mission/2023-07-15-mission-statement.md

 We are a triathlon/multisport club and community that inspires athletes to reach beyond their potential in a safe, supportive and welcoming environment.

-We offer live remote classes on the Velocity 6X's a week!
+We offer live remote classes on[ Velocity](https://app.vqvelocity.com/) daily.

-We have upcoing camps this springand summer  in beautiful St. George and Park City